pizzadotdoggo/pizzadotdoggo/README.md

  ★ Transphobes

- ★ Anyone 18+ or NSFW
+ ★ Anyone NSFW (Anyone 18 and over IWEC and please make your age known)

  ★ Any Other harmful groups